jluningp/smlformat/README.md

 ```

 ## Editors
 This is all very rough right now.
-I'm working on improving it, setting up format-on-save, etc.
+I'm working on making it require less copypasting and editing.
 ### Emacs
 #### Setup
 1. Copy the code in `editors/emacs` into your `.emacs` (sorry).
 2. Change the smlformat path on the first line (`(defcustom smlformat-command "/home/...`) to be your SMLFormat path.
+3. If you want to format on save, uncomment the bottom line.
 3. Reopen emacs

 #### Usage